amd112/clusteringEthics/index.md

 1. Start with *N* clusters, one for each initial observation.

-2. Find *d<sub>ij</sub>* for all *ij* combos of clusters, computing the set *D*.
+2. Find *d<sub>ij</sub>* for every *ij* combination of two clusters, computing the set *D*.

 3. Merge the clusters *i* and *j* that have the smallest *d<sub>ij</sub>* in *D*.
 The merged cluster will be called cluster *k*.

 4. Recalculate the values in *D* that reference the recently merged cluster *i* and *j*.
 Calculate each new distance (*d<sub>kl</sub>*) through a weighted sum of *d<sub>il</sub>*, *d<sub>jl</sub>*, *d<sub>ij</sub>* and (*d<sub>il</sub>* - *d<sub>jl</sub>*).

-5. Repeat steps 3 and 4 until *N* = 1, meaning that only one cluster is left, and there is nothing remaining to merge.
+5. Repeat steps 3 and 4 until *N* = 1 and *D* is an empty set, meaning that only one cluster is left, and there is nothing remaining to merge.

 The method implemented here is hierarchical clustering using Ward's minimum variance method.
-Ward's minimum variance method defines the distance function between two points (or clusters) as the pooled within-group sum of squares.
+Methods commonly differ in the way that distance is defined, Ward's minimum variance method defines the distance function between two points (or clusters) as the pooled within-group sum of squares.
 This means that at each merge, the clusters chosen to merge are those that create the smallest jump in the pooled within-group sum of squares.

+This method means that a sequence of clusters can be created based on the text of each group, without any human input.
+Though there is human impact on the output from the choice of text source and choice of abstraction (in this case NGO mission statements and the tf-idf measure,) this method largely removes human bias from the final classification.

 ## Salient Features